Jug Earp

 Francis Louis "Jug" Earp (July 22, 1897 – January 8, 1969) was a professional American football player.
 He attended Monmouth College in Monmouth, Illinois with the class of 1921.
-He played 11 seasons in the National Football League (NFL), mostly with the Green Bay Packers and was inducted into the Green Bay Packers Hall of Fame in 1970.
+He played 11 seasons in the National Football League (NFL), mostly with the Green Bay Packers, and was inducted into the Green Bay Packers Hall of Fame in 1970.
+He was named to the Green Bay Press-Gazette's list of All-Pros as a 2nd Teamer in 1929.
 He also played with the Rock Island Independents, three games for the New York Yankees, and one game for the Frankford Yellow Jackets.

-He is the cousin of Wyatt Earp; his father and Nicholas Porter Earp were brothers.